How Long Does Patent Pending Last: Everything to KnowPatent Law ResourcesPatent Pending

 - Receive a determination (a patent or denial) from the USPTO.

 Filing an application in the U.S. does not always result in a patent.
 An invention must pass the prior art search and be deemed patentable.
-There are a few countries that gives a patent to anyone who files an application without examining the application.
+There are a few countries that give a patent to anyone who files an application without examining the application.

 If you get a patent, it will last for 20 years from the date you submitted your full application.
 The filing date of a PPA does not count toward the 20 years.